 AMD has a new series of high-performance Series APUs called the Ryzen series.
 It comes complete with everything that you would expect from a high-end processor: the powerful die cooling fan, the large Thermal dissipation heat sink, four high-precision compute engines, the highly efficient single-core processor core, and an extreme digital voltage controller.

-And it has it all in a very thin design, giving you up to three inches of space between the front and back of your motherboard.
+And it has it all in a very thin design that I found during checking this CPU, giving you up to three inches of space between the front and back of your motherboard.
 But what makes this so special?

 Well, the new AMD processor is the newest out of the AMD stable, it is the flagship product of their gaming division called “ATI Technologies”.
 The AMD Ryzen 52600 and its family members include the AMD Ryzen 5000 series, the AMD Ryzen 6000 series, and the new AMD Ryzen 7 series.